timm/tested/docs/onFishr.md

 - Finally, there may or may not be some background knowledge $B$ which we can use to guide our analysis.

+Note that:
+- Theorem provers explore a set constraints defined in $B$.
+- Data miners are tools for dividing up $X$ and/or $Y$.
+- Optimizers are methods for jumping between better and worse $X$ and/or $Y$

 In all the examples above,
 it was  cheap to sample $X$ and very, very, very expensive to sample $Y$:
 - e.g. describing the ocean is much cheaper than sailing around it all day looking for fish